camlab-ethz/ConvolutionalNeuralOperator/CNO2d_original_version/readme.md

 The hyperparameters of the best-performing models reported in the Supplementary Materials are obtained in this way.

-#### Note
+- If a slurm-base cluster is available, set sbatch=True and cluster="true" in the scripts.
-If a slurm-base cluster is available, set sbatch=True and cluster="true" in the scripts.
-We ran the codes on a local cluster (Euler cluster).
+- We ran the codes on a local cluster (Euler cluster).**

 ## Error Computations

 To compute the relative L1 median errors of the CNO and FNO models, one scould run the scripts "ErrorDistribution.py".

-In the "ErrorDistribution.py" file, one should select the variable "which", corresponding to a benchmark experiment.
+- In the "ErrorDistribution.py" file, one should select the variable "which", corresponding to a benchmark experiment (see above).

-In the same file, one can set a variable "plot = True" to plot a random sample and predictions for the **CNO and FNO models**.
+- In the same file, one can set a variable "plot = True" to plot a random sample and predictions for the **CNO and FNO models**.

-One can also set "plot = False" to compute the errors for the CNO and FNO models.
+- One can also set "plot = False" to compute the errors for the CNO and FNO models.
 By selecting "in_dist = False", one obtains out-of-distribution test errors.